hbctraining/Intro-to-R-flipped/lessons/03_introR-functions-and-arguments.md

 round(3.14159)
 ```

 We can see that we get `3`.
-That's because the default is to round to the nearest whole number. **What if we want a different number of significant digits?**
+That's because the default is to round to the nearest whole number. **What if we want a different number of significant digits?** Let's first learn how to find available arguments for a function.

 ### Seeking help on arguments for functions